 “There's no doubt the world around us is changing and the context in which people are behaving is changing, but the danger is that we only focus on what's changing.
 And the behavioral scientist likes to ask the question: what’s not changing?” says Will.

-“We have found that our relationship with Alpha has been really invaluable.
+“We have found that our relationship with Feedback Loop has been really invaluable.
 It really helped open our eyes to just how valuable it is to get a pulse check from customers really early on,” says Will.
 “Because insurance is such an intangible, almost psychological product, understanding how people think is really critical.”

 In this episode, you’ll learn a lot about insurance products, consumer feedback, and behavioral science.

 Why it’s important for organizations to invest in behavioral science research (2:20)

 Ways to bring experimentation into behavioral science research (5:53)

 How Swiss Re uses Feedback Loop for rapid consumer feedback (9:59)

 Steps to take to introduce behavioral science research into a regulated industry (11:00)